Kray-G/kinx/docs/spec/statement/expression/case_when.md

 #### Without Colon

-You can omit the colon `:` when the `when` body is a block, there is a modifier, or it is `else` clause.
+You can omit the colon `:` when the `when` body is a block, there is a modifier, or it is `otherwise` clause.
 This example uses an `if-modifier` and a pattern matching by `v`, but a modifier and a pattern matching will be described later.